 We introduced ourselves and got into the discussion concerning my truck’s Code (PO300) Engine Miss-fire is an ongoing and not yet fixed issue.

 I got the Technician to run me through where we are at currently with the broken valve spring on the exhaust valve on cylinder ( #5 ).
 The technician had found this by doing a compression test on that very cylinder and then removing the valve cover and doing a visual inspection.

 I then asked him, could he tell if there could be a chance that the top of the piston could have come into contact with the exhaust valve head, because of the weak broken Valve Spring.
 (Now This Is Important)

 We all know and understand that Businesses no matter what their goods and services are all need to make money to survive.
-So I put the load on his shoulders by saying, If it was your truck and in his professional opinion and the knowledge he has over the years working on GM Trucks, would he do the repair (The Fix) with confidence, knowing that the Code (PO300) would now be fixed and put to rest and disappear from my truck’s computer memory of stored codes.
+So I put the load on his shoulders the Technicians by saying, If it was your truck and in his professional opinion and the knowledge he has over the years working on GM Trucks, would he do the repair (The Fix) with confidence, knowing that the Code (PO300) would now be fixed and put to rest and disappear from my truck’s computer memory of stored codes.